deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 ## DMZ network

-To use the reverse-proxy with a load balancer you first need an internal demilitarized zone (dmz) network.
+In the de.NBI cloud site Berlin to use the reverse-proxy with a load balancer you first need an internal demilitarized zone (dmz) network.
 This can be created the way you did before.
 So select 'Network' in the dashboard and then 'Networks' again.
 In the next window click on 'Create Network' to open the network creation panel.

 Give the network the name 'dmz-int' and name the subnet 'dmz-int-subnet'.
 Now use a private IP address range that is not already in use (e.g. 10.0.10.0/24) and leave everything else free.
 Click on 'Next' and 'Create' in the last window.
 When the network is created, you need to create another router which connects the dmz-int network you just created to the dmz-ext network which is created automatically.
 Click on 'Routers' in the 'Network' section and select 'Create Router'.